martin-git-jones/docker-compose-example/README.md

 **Background**

-This project is provided by mailpony as an SRE Challenge.
 The Nginx container serves as a reverse proxy, forwarding requests on port 80 to the application container, which listens on port 4567.
 *First attempt*
 Networking was configured as 'host' to allow Nginx to see localhost:4567 as a port on the host and not on itself.
 These containers are 'sidecars' in the sense that they should be run on the same host.